 Now that you know you need one, you probably want to know how to choose one, right?

-There are several features you will want to look for in a pool skimmer:
+There are several features you will want to look for:

 7 best pool skimmers